 Primroses indoors are very susceptible to root rot, so it is important to keep them moist but not too moist.
 For proper primrose indoor care, water as soon as the top of the soil feels dry, but do not allow the soil to dry out as they will wilt and die quickly in dry soil.
 Primroses indoors also need high humidity.
 You can raise the humidity around the primrose plant by placing it on a pebble tray.

-It is important to your success of growing primroses indoors that these plants be kept in temperatures below 80 F. They grow best in temperatures between 50 F. and 65 F.
+It is important to your success of growing primroses indoors that these plants be kept in temperatures below 80 F (27 C.).
+They grow best in temperatures between 50 and 65 F. (10-18 C.).

 Primrose houseplants should be fertilized about once a month except for when they are in bloom.
 They should not be fertilized at all when in bloom.

 Getting a primrose growing indoors to bloom again is difficult.
-Most people have success if they move their primrose outdoors during the summer months and bring it back inside for the winter where the plant should be allowed to go dormant for 1-2 months.
-Even with all this, there are only even odds that your primrose houseplant will bloom again for you.
+Most people have success if they move their primrose outdoors during the summer months and bring it back inside for the winter where the plant should be allowed to go dormant for one to two months.
+Even with all this, there are only even odds that your primrose houseplant will bloom again.

 Regardless of whether you decide to keep your primrose after it blooms or not, proper primrose indoor care will ensure that its bright, winter chasing blooms last as long as possible.